-The hand of man is a most beautiful example of change of function-from locomotion to prehension-but it has undergone surprisingly little structural modification in the process.
+of function-from locomotion to prehension-but it has undergone surprisingly little structural modification in the process.
 The proboscis of the elephant is also a very efficient organ of prehension, but it is formed by enormous elongation of the nose, which is primarily an organ for conveying air to and from the olfactory organs and lungs.
 Still more remarkable is the conversion of muscle fibres in the torpedo and the electric eel (Gymnotus) into powerful electric batteries, capable of giving severe shocks and therefore valuable as weapons of offence and defence.
-In these cases the change of function is accompanied by very profound modifications in structure.
+In this case the change of function is accompanied by very profound modifications in structure.